4 things you need to know about the Korean counters and number systems

-In this article we will list the most commonly used Korean counters, but first let’s have a little more clarity on number systems.
+In this article, we will list the most commonly used Korean counters and provide a little more clarity on number systems.

 • 1 하나, hana (contracted to , han, if followed by a number)

-• 2 둘, dul (contract in , du, if followed by a number)
+• 2 둘, dul (contracted to , du, if followed by a number)

-• 3 셋, set (contract in , se, if followed by a number)
+• 3 셋, set (contracted to , se, if followed by a number)

-• 4 넷, net (contract in , ne, if followed by a number)
+• 4 넷, net (contracted to , ne, if followed by a number)

 • 5 다섯, daseot